What Is CMAF? (Update)

 The number of different container files alone is exhaustive: .ts, .mp4, .wma, .mpeg, .mov… the list goes on.
 But what if competing technology providers could agree on a standard streaming format across all playback platforms?
 Enter the Common Media Application Format, or CMAF.

 CMAF brings us closer to the ideal world of single-approach encoding, packaging, and storing.
-What’s more, it promises to drop end-to-end delivery time from 30-45 seconds to less than one second.
+What’s more, it promises to drop end-to-end delivery time from 30-45 seconds to less than three seconds.

 How, why, and to what extent is this possible?
-Watch CMAF co-chair Iraj Sodagar discuss the objective below.
-Then, read on for the nitty-gritty.
+Read on for the nitty-gritty.

 Leading up to CMAF

 Back in the day, RTMP (Real-Time-Messaging Protocol) was the go-to method for streaming video over the internet.
-This proprietary protocol enabled lickety-split video delivery — but it encountered issues getting through firewalls.
+This proprietary protocol enabled lickety-split video delivery but encountered issues getting through firewalls.

 As many browsers began to phase out support for Flash, the industry shifted to HTTP-based (Hypertext Transfer Protocol) technologies for adaptive bitrate streaming.
 For Apple, this took the form of Apple HLS (HTTP Live Streaming); whereas MPEG-DASH (Dynamic Adaptive Streaming over HTTP) became the international standard.